 This way has better results of converting people into followers and therefore more likely to read your blog, buy your product etc…

-3. Don’t post your blog posts online
+3. Don’t just post your blog posts online

 TIP: The training I listened to suggested using a funnel to ask users for their emails with targeted advertising.
 Offer a free product like a calendar in exchange for their email.

-4. Be consistent
+4. Be Consistent

 This is the same as Instagram really, pick a schedule and stick to it.
 Facebook favours consistency now.
 Post the same time every day, or twice a week or three times a day.,,